-VII.
+VIII.
 CONCLUSIONS

-This paper reports the description of a statistical tool to forecast in a very rapid time the occurrence of low visibility events over the airport area.
-This method is essentially based on the use of an historical time series of SYNOP data available over Linate airport and on the DM techniques.
-SYNOP are a meteorological data message available in many airport, therefore the method can potentially be extended easily to different other airports.
+This paper reports the main features of a statistical tool implemented for the forecast, in a very rapid time, the occurrence of low visibility events (or fog events) over the airport area.
+This method is essentially based on the use of an historical time series of SYNOP data available over Milan Linate airport and on the Data Mining techniques.
+SYNOP are a meteorological data message available in many airports, therefore the method can potentially be extended easily to different other airports.
 Two different classifiers have been trained in order to obtain two models that together are able to predict fog events on 1 hour time range.
 In order to reach this aim, the Data Understanding, Data Preparation, Modeling and Evaluation phases of CRISP-DM have been carried out.

-Data Understanding phase included the collection, description and exploration of data used for DM.
+Data Understanding phase includes the collection, description and exploration of data used for DM.
 Data Preparation phase allowed to elaborate data in order to obtain the dataset to be used for Modeling phase.
-In the Modeling phase, two different forecasting models (A-model, B-model) have been produced by applying BayesNet and Neural Network algorithms.
+In the Modeling phase, two different forecasting models (Amodel, B-model) have been produced by applying BayesNet and Neural Network algorithms.
 Preliminary results show that the two models encourage the forecast of fog events on 1-hour time range.
-A-model presents a percentage of correct classified instances of 93.74% and a percentage of true positive rate of about 73.2% corresponding to heads of fog events correctly predicted.
-Additionally B-model presents a percentage of correct classified instances of 80.74% and a percentage of true positive rate of 75% corresponding to ends of fog events correctly predicted.
-Furthermore, both models have a very high percentage of correct classification of persistences of FOG="NO" and FOG="YES".
+The A-model presents a percentage of correct classified instances of 93.74% and a percentage of true positive rate of about 73.2% corresponding to heads of fog events correctly predicted.
+Additionally the B-model presents a percentage of correct classified instances of 80.74% and a percentage of true positive rate of 75% corresponding to ends of fog events correctly predicted.
+Furthermore, both models have a very high percentage of correct classification of persistences of FOG="NO" and FOG="YES"